alyaherron/digitalcoffee/README.md

 Make sure you're logged into the Digital Coffee account, and then post the classes message in `#class-selection`.

+### Edit roles for all the classes

+Each class you have listed will need a specific role for it.
+In server settings, create new roles for all classes being offered, and delete any roles for classes that aren't being offered next semester.
+You can re-use roles that are previously there if the same class is offered again, but make sure all members listed under **Manage Members** are removed.
+All permissions for the role should be turned off.

 ## Set Up Carl-bot Reaction Roles

 Carl-bot is the bot we utilize for allowing a message reaction to assign the user a role.

+### Login to Carl-bot

+Head to [Carl-bot](https://carl.gg/) and login with your regular Discord account.
+You don't have to be logged into Digital Coffee's account for this part.

+### Add reaction roles

+Under your name at the top right, click **Servers**, and then click **Digital Coffee**.
+Under **Settings** on the left hand side, click **Reaction roles**.